The Horde (video game): Development

 Kirk Cameron plays the teenage hero Chauncey, and Michael Gregory plays the Chancellor.
 All the live-action footage for the game was filmed in two days.

-The initial 3DO version of the game had a "feature" where it deleted all other saved files to make room for The Horde's save file.
+The initial 3DO version of the game intentionally deleted other saved game files to make room for The Horde's save file.
 The publisher eventually recognized this behavior was generally disliked by players, and offered to replace discs with a copy of the game that prompted before deleting other files.

 Reception

 The Horde received generally positive reviews.
-In April 1994 Computer Gaming World said of the PC version that "Excellent acting and game play combined with twisted humor ... should make this a winner".
+In April 1994 Computer Gaming World said of the PC version that "excellent acting and game play combined with twisted humor ... should make this a winner".
 The magazine in May 1994 said that "The Horde is a hybrid of the most editor-baffling kind, and what's more aggravating, it's good.
 Extremely good!".
 The reviewer praised its combination of resource management and action in varying settings, wonderful animation, and "amazingly good" video clips, stating that Gregory's "show-stealing Evil Chancellor" made the game "a must see".
 He concluded that "The Horde is remarkably well rounded", and "without question" would win awards in "whichever category that might be".
 GamePro's Game Over Man gave the 3DO version a perfect score in all four categories (graphics, sound, control, and FunFactor), citing the large number of stages, good controls, the overhead "satellite view", the outrageous hordling TV propaganda FMV clips, and use of audio to alert the player to off-screen situations.
-He concluded, "This imaginative game tries to do something different, and it works".
+He concluded: "This imaginative game tries to do something different, and it works".
 Famicom Tsūshin scored the 3DO version of the game a 30 out of 40.

 Reviewing the Saturn version in GamePro, Johnny Ballgame called it "a clever and addicting game that should be eaten up by all Saturn owners".
 He particularly praised the challenging gameplay, exceptionally clean FMV, and the ability to locate hordlings by sound.
 David Hodgson of Sega Saturn Magazine gave the Saturn version a 90%, citing the "weird and wonderful gameplay", "genuinely humorous" sound effects, and "perfect difficulty level and learning curve", and said it was a perfect port of the 3DO original.
 Hodgson also reviewed the game in Maximum, where he made similar praise.

 The Horde won Computer Gaming World's Best Musical Score award in June 1994.
-The editors wrote, "Not only do we like the funky, whimsical riffs within the score, but we appreciate the way that every type of terrain or genus of hordling has its own musical theme".
-Gregory won the Best On-Screen Performance award for his role in The Horde, and the editors noted that "we found ourselves particularly impressed with the way Gregory communicates via body language and facial expressions, even in scenes where he has no speaking part".
+The editors wrote: "Not only do we like the funky, whimsical riffs within the score, but we appreciate the way that every type of terrain or genus of hordling has its own musical theme".
+Gregory won the Best On-Screen Performance award for his role in The Horde, and the editors noted that they were particularly impressed with the way Gregory communicates via body language and facial expressions, even in scenes where he has no speaking part.
 VideoGames selected it as a runner-up for 1994's Best Strategy Game award, which was won by Equinox.